This is another popular Indian recipe. Minced meat is cooked in a spiced and fragrant sauce along with the fresh green peas.

 Uncover and see if the spices have “fried” and the entire mix has started to release/separate from the oil.
 Now add the partially cooked potatoes and the peas.
 Give it a good toss and stir for a couple of minutes; add about a 3/4 cup water and cover again and simmer until the potatoes are cooked through. (if you need more sauce, add more water).
 Adjust the cooking time to the kind of meat you are using.

 Uncover and check to see if the meat is cooked through.
 Adjust salt.
-Switch off the heat.
+Add the garam masala.
+Give it a final toss and switch off the heat.
 Garnish with mint or cilantro and more hot green peppers if you wish.
 Cover until ready to serve.

 Preparation Time: 15 minutes

 Serves: 3-4 as side

 Difficulty Level: Easy – Intermediate

 - Murgh Badami: Curried Chicken in Almond Sauce